“BUILDING BRIGHTER FUTURES”

-There is a strong focus throughout KS3 and KS4 on destinations.
+There is a strong focus throughout KS4 on destinations.
 We aim to send all of our students, especially SEND, to aspirational destinations.
 A carefully crafted careers programme ensures that all students understand the career pathways available to them that align with their interests and the experiences and grades that will help them get there.
 They are given opportunities throughout the curriculum and 7-year journey to partake in a range of opportunities to enthuse them.

 At the end of KS4, the school aims to send a large majority of its students to P16 select.
 P16 Select is a joint venture with President Kennedy School and Stoke Park School, which are part of The Futures Trust.
 Academic, vocational and blended pathways are offered.
 The following subjects can be taken in P16 select: English Lit, English Lit and Lang, Maths, Further Maths, Computer Science, Chemistry, Biology, Physics, Psychology, Sociology, History, Politics, Geography, Philosophy & Ethics, Business, Sport, Art, Photography, IT, Music, Drama, Design + Technology, Health studies and Spanish.
-The subjects delivered at Barr’s Hill are: English Lit and Lang, Maths, Computer Science, Physics, Chemistry, Biology, Psychology, Sociology, History, Politics, Geography, Business, Sport, Spanish, Art and Photography.
-All post 16 students have a wide ranging personal development and enrichment offer including timetabled PE and RE/ Debating lessons and the opportunity to engage with the Extended Project Qualification (EPQ).
+The subjects delivered at Barr’s Hill are: English Lit and Lang, Maths, Computer Science, Physics, Chemistry, Biology, Psychology, Sociology, History, Politics, Geography, Business, Sport and Spanish.
+All post 16 students have a wide ranging personal development and enrichment offer including PE and RE/Debating and the opportunity to engage with the Extended Project Qualification (EPQ).
 The wider Post-16 Experience prepares students for academia, life and work, with all students joining a pathway relating to either University, Apprenticeships or Employment.
 Each pathway will benefit from a comprehensive experience including: professional development, skills for independence, cultural development, and leadership and service.

 Key Documents That Underpin Our Curriculum